jpvalero/jpvalero.github.io/_pages/papers.md

 Journals
 ======

+[6] L. E. Chatzieleftheriou, **J. Perez-Valero**, J. Martín-Pérez and P. Serrano, "Optimal Scaling and Offloading for Sustainable Provision of Reliable V2N Services in Dynamic and Static Scenarios," in IEEE Transactions on Network and Service Management, doi: 10.1109/TNSM.2025.3605408 **Q1 in JCR**

 [5] **J. Perez-Valero**, P. Serrano, J. Garcia-Reinoso, A. Banchs and X. Costa-Perez, "Minimum-Cost Design of Auto-Scaling Server Farms Providing Reliability Guarantees," in IEEE Open Journal of the Communications Society, doi: 10.1109/OJCOMS.2025.3586088 **Q1 in JCR**

 [4] **Jesus Perez-Valero**, Jaime Garcia-Reinoso, Albert Banchs, Pablo Serrano, Jorge Ortin, Xavier Costa-Perez.
 "Performance trade-offs of auto scaling schemes for NFV with reliability requirements".
 Computer Communications 2023. **Q1 in JCR**